-If you think you may have to withdraw from all of your classes. please speak to someone in the Financial Aid Office first.
+If you think you may have to withdraw from all of your classes, please speak to someone in the Financial Aid Office first.
 We may be able to give you advice that will help you avoid owing a repayment.

 How can I get Federal Supplemental Educational Opportunity Grant (FSEOG)?
-FSEOG is awarded to students with the greatest need and who submit a FAFSA by AVC's priority deadline (March 2).
+FSEOG is awarded to students with the greatest need and who submit a FAFSA by AVC's priority deadline (March 2, 2012).
 Due to limited funding, not all students who meet the criteria will receive an award.

 I am eligible for financial aid, is there anything that would prevent me from receiving funds?
 Yes.
-There are circumstances that stop financial aid funds; incomplete file, having a defaulted loan, owing a repayment, declaring a financial aid ineligible major, having an undeclared major or unsatisfactory academic progress will stop financial aid funds.
+There are circumstances that stop financial aid funds.
+Having a defaulted loan, owing a repayment, or unsatisfactory academic progress will stop financial aid funds.

-The FAFSA requires information about my 2017 income.
-What if my income in 2018 or 2019 will be significantly lower?
+The FAFSA requires information about my 2011 income.
+What if my income in 2012 will be significantly lower?
 You may qualify for a special circumstance appeal.
-The federal government allows the Financial Aid Office on a case-by-case basis to make changes to your FAFSA information using 2018 or 2019 income information if you meet certain criteria.
-If you, your spouse, and/or your parents have experienced a significant loss of income in 2018 or 2019 such as loss of employment, reduction in hours of employment, divorce, or death of a spouse or parent after filing your FAFSA, a special circumstances appeal petition is available at the Financial Aid Office after the beginning of the fall semester.
-You must complete the financial aid process using your 2017 income before a special circumstance appeal petition will be considered.
+The federal government allows the Financial Aid Office on a case-by-case basis to make changes to your FAFSA information using 2012 income information if you meet certain criteria.
+If you, your spouse, and/or your parents have experienced a significant loss of income in 2011 such as loss of employment, reduction in hours of employment, divorce, separation or death of a spouse or parent after filing your FAFSA, a special circumstances appeal petition is available at the Financial Aid Office after the beginning of the fall semester.
+You must complete the financial aid process using your 2011 income before a special circumstance appeal petition will be considered.

 Is financial aid available for summer semesters?

-Yes, if you have remaining eligibility or met the criteria of year round Pell.
+Yes.
 Because we must make this calculation for each student and wait for spring grades to calculate students' academic progress, funds for summer session are always paid late in the semester.
 Your financial aid will not be available to you in time to get your books.
 Please make arrangements to get your books and take this into consideration when enrolling in classes for summer.